Cris223511/systematic-review-data-analysis/README.md

-# Systematic Review - Data Analysis
+# Systematic Review - Machine Learning and Mobile Applications for Emotion Recognition in Adults with Autism Spectrum Disorder

 ## Overview

-This repository contains all data, scripts, and analysis files for the systematic literature review on emotion recognition interventions for adults with Autism Spectrum Disorder using machine learning and facial recognition technologies.
-The research follows PRISMA methodology and analyzes machine learning algorithms, performance metrics, datasets, and mobile applications for ASD emotion recognition.
+This repository contains all data, scripts, and analysis files for the systematic literature review on machine learning applications and mobile technologies (including serious games) for emotion recognition in adults with Autism Spectrum Disorder.
+The research follows PRISMA methodology and analyzes machine learning algorithms, performance metrics, datasets, and mobile/serious game applications for ASD emotion recognition.

 ## Research Questions